yethu-KL29/Email_Auth/README.md

 # Email_Auth

 #this is a test file
+#email varification checking